 Woodchuck Acting Aggressive, Chasing People

-Call your local animal control agency and keep people and pets inside.
+Call your local animal services agency and keep people and pets inside.

 Woodchuck Circling and Falling Over

-Call your local animal control for assistance.
+Call your local animal services for assistance.
 The woodchuck may be rabid, but it's more likely to be a brain parasite called roundworm, which causes symptoms that look exactly like rabies.
-Either way, animal control can assess and handle the situation.
+Either way, animal services can assess and handle the situation.
 Keep children and pets away from the animal.

 Woodchuck Under Shed/Deck